 So as a COVID-19 survivor, how do you donate plasma?
 OneBlood, our state’s not-for-profit blood center, has information and FAQs here.
 There are several things you need to remember:

 - You must free of symptoms for at least 14 days before donating.
 Please do not donate plasma if you have a fever or other flu-like symptoms.

 - Have a copy of your test results confirming you had COVID-19 or a letter from a testing facility notifying you of your positive result and the date your test was taken.

 - Follow the OneBlood donation process to see whether you are eligible to donate plasma.
 This process and educational materials on blood donation are outlined on their website here.

 - Schedule your donation time and location.
 Do not just show up to a location to donate plasma.
 Because of COVID-19, you must make an appointment.

 Donating your plasma does not compromise your own immunity and you are required to wait 28 days between donations to be sure you maintain adequate antibodies so you don’t harm your immune system.
-In addition to OneBlood, you can get more information on convalescent plasma at the American Red Cross, the FDA or CDC.
+In addition to OneBlood, you can get more information on convalescent plasma at the American Red Cross, the FDA.
 Also, please check with your doctor before you decide to donate.